Analysis | 3 takeaways from the first night of the Republican National Convention

 The convention played a video featuring Democrats and others who, at one point or another, downplayed the severity of the outbreak.

 “From the very beginning, Democrats, the media and the World Health Organization got coronavirus wrong,” the narrator said.
-“The World Health Organization said authorities have found no clear evidence of human to human transmission."
+“The World Health Organization said authorities have found no clear evidence of human-to-human transmission.”

 The video then played the following clips: